Jack McDaniels: West Alabama

-Georgetown University
+Georgetown University (First Stint)

 McDaniels joined the Georgetown coaching staff in February 2022 as the Tight Ends Coach.
 At the age of 23, McDaniels was the youngest full-time D-1 position coach in the country.
 In his first season at Georgetown, the Tight Ends saw a 50% increase in receptions.
 McDaniels also ran the kickoff-return unit.
 The kickoff-return unit led the Patriot League in all statistical categories and was nationally ranked in many.

 In January 2023, McDaniels was elevated to Quarterbacks Coach at Georgetown University.
 In his first season as Quarterbacks Coach, Georgetown more than doubled their win total, tying for the most improved team in the conference.
 McDaniels also helped Georgetown win the biggest game in program history over #14 (FCS) Fordham University, the program's first win over a ranked opponent in the modern era.
 McDaniels tutored first year starting quarterback, Tyler Knoop, to over 2,500 total yards, 64% completions and 21 total touchdowns.
 Due to injury, McDaniels started Redshirt Freshman quarterback Danny Lauter against #19 (FCS) Lafayette.
 In his first career start, McDaniels helped Lauter to 428 passing yards (program record) and three touchdowns.
 McDaniels was selected to the OurCoachingNetwork 30under30 list, as well as winning the OurCoachingNetwork Week 7 FCS QB Coach of the Week Award.

 In 2024, McDaniels was elevated to Pass Game Coordinator, Recruiting Coordinator, and Quarterback's Coach for the 2024 season.
 McDaniels helped the Hoyas defeat school rival, Columbia, for the first time since 2019.
-In two years coaching the quarterbacks, McDaniels aided Georgetown to the most wins against D1 teams in a two-year span since 2011-2012.
+In two years coaching the quarterbacks, McDaniels aided Georgetown to the most wins against D1 teams in a two-year span since 2011–2012.